GridTools/jace/CODING_GUIDELINES.md

 Sphinx supports the [reStructuredText][sphinx-rest] (reST) markup language for defining additional formatting options in the generated documentation, however section [_3.8 Comments and Docstrings_](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) of the Google Python Style Guide does not specify how to use markups in docstrings.
 As a result, we decided to forbid reST markup in docstrings, except for the following cases:

 - Cross-referencing other objects using Sphinx text roles for the [Python domain](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#the-python-domain) (as explained [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#python-roles)).
-- Very basic formatting markup to improve _readability_ of the generated documentation without obscuring the source docstring (e.g. `"literal"` strings, bulleted lists).
+- Very basic formatting markup to improve _readability_ of the generated documentation without obscuring the source docstring (e.g. `` `literal` `` strings, bulleted lists).

 We highly encourage the [doctest] format for code examples in docstrings.
 In fact, doctest runs code examples and makes sure they are in sync with the codebase.